StStefano89/CAS-Applied-Data-Science-2022/README.md

 - M5 Peer Consulting and Selected Readings
 - M6 Deep Learning

 Further explanations about the modules are given in the subfolders.
+Task of modul 4 is to create a repository for the project materials.
+Therefore, material is only available for M1 - M4.